limbernie/limbernie.github.io/_posts/2020-05-17-patents-htb-walkthrough.md

 {% include image.html image_alt="aeb6c549.png" image_src="/ab168b60-50ed-4c06-a675-54c1149e2c93/aeb6c549.png" %}

 Something about entity parsing in the custom folder caught my eye.
-If I had to guess, I would say that means XXE injection is possible in Microsoft Office Word's custom XML.
+If I had to guess, I would say it means that XXE injection is possible in Microsoft Office Word's custom XML.

 ### XXE Injection